alphadl/Neural-Machine-Translation/README.md

-# NMT_alphadl: Neural Machine Translation Demos
+# Neural Machine Translation

-This repository implemented various kinds of Neural Machine Translation models with [Pytorch](https://github.com/pytorch/pytorch) and [TensorFlow](https://github.com/tensorflow/tensorflow), which is an open-source (MIT) neural machine translation system.
-It is designed to be research friendly to try out new ideas in translation.
+This repository implemented various kinds of Neural Machine Translation models with [Pytorch](https://github.com/pytorch/pytorch) and [TensorFlow](https://github.com/tensorflow/tensorflow)

 **There are 10k training data and 0.1k validation&test data in the file: ./data/**